-The discussion and validation of the aforementioned Model Law on Parity.
+the discussion and validation of the aforementioned Model Law on Parity.
 In the framework of collaboration with the Network of Women Parliamentarians of the Americas, COPA; and as a response to the request of the parliamentary Network, the CIM is evaluating the implementation of a virtual platform that allows connectivity and transfer of experience between parliamentarians in the region, as well as follow up of the results of parliamentary consultations and other initiatives developed by the CIM that may be of interest to parliamentarians.

-b.
-Women's human rights and gender violence22
+6.2.
+Women's human rights and gender-based violence16